glin/reactable/README.md

-  bordered = TRUE,            # Add horizontal borders between table rows? striped = FALSE,            # Zebra-stripe rows? highlight = TRUE,           # Highlight rows on hover? class = NULL,               # Additional CSS classes to apply to the table style = NULL,               # Inline styles to apply to the table.
+  bordered = TRUE,            # Add horizontal borders between table rows? striped = FALSE,            # Zebra-stripe rows? highlight = TRUE,           # Highlight rows on hover? showSortable = FALSE,       # Show an indicator on sortable columns? class = NULL,               # Additional CSS classes to apply to the table style = NULL,               # Inline styles to apply to the table.
 A named list or character string inline = FALSE              # Display the table as an inline element, which shrinks to fit its contents?